California Privacy Laws in 2025: Mastering CCPA and CPRA Compliance

 The Right to Delete

 The enhanced deletion requirements under current California law extend beyond simple data removal.
 Organizations must ensure that deletion requests cascade through their systems, including archives and backups, while maintaining appropriate documentation of the process.
-Service providers must be integrated into these deletion workflows, adding another layer of complexity to compliance.

 The Right to Correct